 Delete your Conversations with Google Assistant and Alexa

-These were two methods to delete your audio conversations with Google Assistant and Alexa.
+These were the methods to delete your audio conversations with Google Assistant, Alexa, and Siri.
 While these services need your past conversations to offer a more natural experience, it shouldn’t be mandatory.
-You can delete your conversations for both Google Assistant and Alexa but only Google lets you turn off the recording.
-Should Amazon give you the option to turn off the recording permanently?
+You can delete your conversations with Google Assistant, Alexa, and Siri but only Google lets you turn off the recording permanently.
+Should Amazon and Apple follow suit and allow you to turn off the recording permanently?
 Tell us in the comments below.